Doctor of Philosophy in Theology with a Specialization in Person, Marriage, and Family (Ph.D.)

 Students should register for the qualifying examinations during registration week of the fifth semester.

 The three written parts will be offered normally on the Monday (section 1), Wednesday (section 2), and Friday (section 3) of the selected week.
-Students have four hours to complete each section.
-The Institute will provide a computer on which students may type their answers.
+Each section requires students to answer two of three questions, in four hours, on computers provided by the Institute.

 The written component of the examination will comprise the following sections.